Child of Light: Plot

-In 1895 Austria, a princess named Aurora is born to a Duke, who rules over a kingdom of five hills, and his beautiful, yet mysterious wife.
-After Aurora's mother apparently died, her father eventually remarried.
-On Easter Eve, Aurora seemingly dies in her sleep, causing the Duke to become bedridden, overcome with despair.
+In Austria, a princess named Aurora is born to a Duke, who rules over a kingdom of five hills, and his beautiful, yet mysterious wife.
+Following the apparent death of Aurora's mother, her father eventually remarries.
+On Good Friday, 1895, Aurora seemingly dies in her sleep, causing the Duke to become bedridden, overcome with despair.

 Aurora subsequently awakens on an altar in the land of Lemuria.
 Guided by Igniculus, she finds a sword that she uses to arm herself, and a chamber where the Lady of the Forest is imprisoned.
 Upon freeing the Lady, Aurora is told that her own world and Lemuria are connected by a mirror that was stolen by Umbra.
 To be able to use the mirror to go home, Aurora must recover Lemuria's light.
 The Lady gives Aurora advice of how to do this, a flute, and the stars which she had, granting Aurora the ability to fly.

-Along Aurora's quest, she is joined by Rubella, Finn, Norah, Robert, and Tristis.
+Along Aurora's quest, she is joined by jester Rubella, dwarf wizard Finn, her step-sister Norah, mouse archer Robert, and Rubella's jester brother Tristis.
 She learns through a series of visions that her father's health is declining and a nearby dam has burst, flooding the area.
 The people of his kingdom seek his leadership to resolve the crisis, but his combined despair and failing health render him unable to guide them.

 The party eventually locates the mirror back to Aurora's world at the Temple of the Moon.
 Upon crossing, Aurora is confronted by her stepmother and stepsister Cordelia.
 Norah reveals that she led Aurora into a trap; her mother and Aurora's stepmother is in fact Umbra herself, and Norah and Cordelia are Nox and Crepusculum, the daughters Umbra sent to steal Lemuria's sun and moon.
 Aurora further learns that Umbra's arch-enemy, the Queen of Light, is in fact Aurora's mother.
 Umbra attempts to kill Aurora, but Aurora's false crown—a gift from her father—shields her from Umbra's power.
 Aurora is thrown into prison and left to die.